fbohz/fbohz.github.io/_posts/2020-08-21-css_cheatsheet.css_cheatsheet.markdown

 filename: 2020-08-21-css_cheatsheet
 ---

 > If you always feel you have to look up CSS terms, checkout this cheatsheet!
-It will probably make your CSS life easier.
+It will make your CSS life easier.

 # CSS Cool Tricks Cheatsheet 😎

 If you always feel you have to look up CSS terms, checkout this cheatsheet!
 It will make your CSS life easier.
 I applied some if this tricks while I was building Museo, a [Vanilla CSS/SCSS Landing Page](http://fbohz.com/css-learning/museo-demo/index.html).

-**Know About the Three Pillars to write good CSS**
+**Know About the Three Pillars to Write Good CSS**

 1. *Responsive Design*: Building a website that works well on all devices.
 You'll have to know about fluid layouts, media queries, responsive images, correct units (for e.g. font sizes) and desktop-first vs mobile-first.
 2. *Writing maintainable/scalable code*: Write code that is clean and reusable.
 Think about CSS folder architecture, and class naming.
 3. *Web Performance*: Make it faster and smaller in size.
 Less HTTP requests, compress code, and use a CSS preprocessor.
 Also less images and if images, compress them.

-**Resetting Styles Globally**
+**Reset Styles Globally**

 Sometimes you want to reset styles from those that might be imposed by the browser by default.
 Here's an example